 Lee won five MVP awards in the KBO before the age of 29, clobbering 324 homers in his Korean career, good for second on the all-time list behind Jong-Hun Jang.
 He set the league record with 54 in 1999 and then hit 56 in 2003, setting a new Asian home run record (Tuffy Rhodes, Sadaharu Oh and Alex Cabrera had all hit 55 in Nippon Pro Baseball).
 Wladimir Balentien broke his mark in 2013.
 Lee led his Samsung Lions to the pennant in 2002 (.323, 89 BB, 47 HR, 123 R, 126 RBI that year) and hit a key 3-run homer off of Sang-Hoon Lee in the finale of the Korean Series.
-Lee also represented South Korea in the 1999 Asian Championship, 2000 Olympics and 2003 Asian Championship.
+Lee also represented South Korea in the 1999 Asian Championship, 2000 Olympics, 2002 Asian Games (hitting .381 for the Gold Medalists) and 2003 Asian Championship.

 After his record-breaking 2003 campaign, Seung-Yeop declared his interest in playing in Major League Baseball.
 He had previously spent spring training with the Chicago Cubs in 2002 and the Florida Marlins in 2003.
 While he was given a glance by some teams, and offered minor-league contracts, he did not get the guarantee of an MLB job that he was looking for.